LeMedia

 sha256sum lemedia-image.img.xz sha256sum lemedia-image.img - Flash to storage and confirm it was written to the correct device.

 lsblk # Confirm the SD card size and device name before writing lsblk - Boot with minimal peripherals.
-Power + storage + Ethernet.
-If something fails, don't change multiple things at once.
+Power, storage, Ethernet.
+If something fails, do not change multiple things at once.

 - Establish access and capture logs early.